-The AD7266 is a fast, micropower, dual, 12-bit, single-supply, ADC that operates from a 2.7 V to a 5.25 V supply.
-When operated from a 5 V supply, the AD7266 is capable of throughput rates of 2 MSPS when provided with a 32 MHz clock, and a throughput rate of 1.5 MSPS at 3 V.
+The AD7265 is a fast, micropower, dual, 12-bit, single-supply, ADC that operates from a 2.7 V to a 5.25 V supply.
+When operated from either a 3 V or a 5 V supply, the AD7265 is capable of throughput rates of 1 MSPS when provided with a 16 MHz clock.

-The AD7266 contains two on-chip, differential track-and-hold amplifiers, two successive approximation ADCs, and a serial interface with two separate data output pins.
+The AD7265 contains two on-chip, differential track-and-hold amplifiers, two successive approximation ADCs, and a serial interface with two separate data output pins.
 It is housed in a 32-lead LFCSP or a 32-lead TQFP, offering the user considerable space-saving advantages over alternative solutions.
-The serial clock input accesses data from the part but also provides the clock source for each successive approximation ADC.
-The analog input range for the part can be selected to be a 0 V to $V{\text{REF}}$ input or a $2\times V{\text{REF}}$ input, configured with either single-ended or differential analog inputs.
-The AD7266 has an on-chip 2.5 V reference that can be overdriven when an external reference is preferred.
-If the internal reference is to be used elsewhere in a system, then the output needs to buffered first.
+The serial clock input accesses data from the part, but also provides the clock source for each successive approximation ADC.
+The analog input range for the part can be selected to be a 0 V to V{REF} input or a $2\times V{\text{REF}}$ input, configured with either single-ended or differential analog inputs.
+The AD7265 has an on-chip 2.5 V reference that can be overdriven when an external reference is preferred.
+If the internal reference is to be used elsewhere in a system, then the output needs to be buffered first.

-The AD7266 also features power-down options to allow power saving between conversions.
+The AD7265 also features power-down options to allow power saving between conversions.
 The power-down feature is implemented via the standard serial interface, as described in the Modes of Operation section.